Éditions Russes de Musique

-Éditions Russes de Musique was a music publishing company operating in Germany, Russia, France, the UK and the USA.
+Éditions Russes de Musique was a music publishing company operating in Germany, Russia, France, the UK and the US.

-It was founded in 1909 by Serge Koussevitzky and his first wife Natalia and focussed on new Russian music.
+It was founded in 1909 by Serge Koussevitzky and his second wife Natalia and focused on new Russian music.

-In 1914 a related independent imprint was formed based on the German company Gutheil which Koussevitzky purchased for the purpose.
+In 1914 Koussevitzky purchased the Moscow-based publishing firm Gutheil from Carl Gutheil, merging it into Éditions Russes.
+This gave the firm the rights to music composed by Aleksander Gurilyov, Aleksandr Varlamov, Mily Balakirev, Alexander Dargomyzhsky, Mikhail Glinka, Sergei Rachmaninoff, and Alexander Serov.

-The headquarters moved to Paris in 1920, after the Russian revolution.
+The headquarters moved to Paris in 1920, after the Russian Revolution.
 The firm was sold to Boosey & Hawkes on March 1, 1947.